 - First, preheat the oven to 425°F. Pat dry the pork chops with a paper towel to remove any leftover moisture from the packaging.
 Then, season the pork chops well with salt and pepper.
 The amount of salt and pepper depends on your taste.

 - Prepare the butter sauce by melting four tablespoons of butter in the microwave or stove.
 Once it’s melted, add the chopped thyme and garlic.
-Stir well and set aside.
+Stir well, and set aside.

 - In a cast iron skillet, heat the olive oil over medium heat, and when the skillet is really hot, add the pork chops, and sear them until they have a nice golden brown look, about 4 minutes per side.

 - Remove the skillet from the oven, and using a spoon, pour some of the delicious butter sauce left in the skillet onto the pork chops before serving.
 Enjoy!!